Just the thought of flying with a baby strikes fear in the hearts of parents.

 With that in mind, please enjoy this video.

 I made the executive decision to throw the onesie away and changed the baby into her backup outfit.
-I then bought a $24 pair of backup pajamas at the airport.
+Then, I bought a $24 pair of backup pajamas at the airport.
 Expensive, but worth it in case this happened again.

 Fix: You can’t really control this one.
 My advice is to travel with TWO extra outfits, and a gallon Ziplock bag for poop and puke covered clothes.
 Maybe carry-on extra shirt for yourself, just in case.